rmg55/SCINET-GEOSPATIAL-RESEARCH-WG/content/2-Session2-intro-to-ceres.md

 ```
 Note how the "~" is a shortcut for /home/firstname.lastname.
 Another shortcut for your home directory is $HOME.
 Replacing ~ with $HOME in the above command would yield the exact same result.

-To get back to your home directory from anywhere, just type cd with no arguments.
+To get back to your home directory from anywhere, just type cd with no arguments:
 ```bash
 cd
 ```

+<br><br>

 **Creating a text file with nano**